nistude/techblog/content/post/srecon2017_day_3.md

 > talk also explains why freedom and responsibility are key, trust is
 > required, and when chaos is your friend.

-As there was no overarching topic, content wise, there's no point listing all their individual points.
+As there was no overarching topic content wise, there's no point listing all their individual points.
 Suffice to say, they had quite a wealth of experience and for someone new to SRE, there where a few hidden gems.